hlian/hao.codes/_drafts/typelits.md

       get "/hottest/page/:page" => "home#index", :format => "json"
 ```

-Routing is _also_ the act of writing down all the API URLs we want to make requests to when we go make our API client, making sure we type each one correctly and lining up all the types and arities to the API specification.
-Keep in mind you have to do this for each client you end up writing: one for JavaScript, one for Ruby, one for C, life is more and more meaningless, you get it.
+But wait that's not all.
+The dual side of routing happens on the client side, where you the tired programmer must transcribe all the API URLs the moment you go write the API client, making sure each one is spelled correctly and all the types and preconditions are lined up.
+Keep in mind you have to do this for each client you end up writing: one for JavaScript on the browser, one for the Ruby gem you want to write, and so forth.
+This is the kind of Sisyphaen work that produces a high ringing note in your ear and introduces distance between you and your significant other.

 ```js
 function getRSS() {